-Finally the news we have all been (not so patiently) waiting for: Disney+ will officially land in the UK on March 31, 2020.
-Disney announced the news on Twitter on Thursday night, confirming that the streaming service will be available in the United Kingdom and Ireland, as well as Germany, France, Italy, and Spain.
+Finally the news we have all been (not so patiently) waiting for: Disney+ will officially land in the UK on March 24 — a week sooner than originally thought.
+Disney announced the news on Tuesday, confirming that the streaming service will be available in the United Kingdom and Ireland, as well as Germany, France, Italy, Spain, Austria and Switzerland.

 First came the Marvel news.
 Disney confirmed that a fully fledged Marvel land is in the works at Disneyland in California, then it teased us with more details for the Black Panther sequel, and we are still reeling about all the Marvel TV series that will be dropping onto its new streaming platform, Disney+.
 But, as you'll know if you were following the expo as closely as we were, the Marvel news is just the tip of the iceberg.

-Hilary Duff blew our minds when she confirmed a Lizzie McGuire reboot.
+Hilary Duff blew our minds when she confirmed a Lizzie McGuire reboot (although it's now been parked by Disney).
 We squealed with glee while watching the trailer for High School Musical: The Musical: The Series, and the first glimpse of the live-action remake of Lady and the Tramp was just as (maybe even more) cute as we expected.
-But with all of the exciting news, it was easy to miss the fact that the UK was left off the list of countries that will get access to Disney+ when it launches in the US later this year.
-Wait . . . what?
+But with all of the exciting news, it was easy to miss the fact that the UK was left off the list of countries that got access to Disney+ when it launched in the US during 2019.

-Back in August, Disney also announced the Disney+ launch dates for the USA, Canada, and the Netherlands (on Tuesday, Nov.
+Back in August 2019, Disney also announced the Disney+ launch dates for the USA, Canada, and the Netherlands (Tuesday, Nov.
 12), and for Australia and New Zealand (a week later on Tuesday, Nov.
 19), which is considerably earlier than the UK and Ireland release in March 2020.
-Unfortunately, that means we won't be able to watch the wonderful-looking Christmas film, Noelle, starring Anna Kendrick until well after the holiday season.
-It also means we'll have to wait five whole months before watching the highly anticipated Disney+ original Star Wars series, The Mandarlorian, which will begin streaming in the US from Nov.
+Unfortunately, that means we missed out on watching the wonderfully bad-looking Christmas film, Noelle, starring Anna Kendrick during the holiday season.
+It also means we've have to wait five whole months before watching the highly anticipated Disney+ original Star Wars series, The Mandarlorian, which brought the beautiful Baby Yoda into our lives on Nov.
 12.